-Nature of concern/disclosure

-Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+Nature of concern/disclosure Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

 Who are you passing this information to?
 Name:

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]

+[Make it clear if you have a raised a concern about a similar issue previously]

+Your signature:

-Your signature: Time form completed: Date:
+Time form completed: Date: -

-Time form received by DSL: Time form received by DSL: Action taken by DSL: Referred to?
-AttendancePoliceJust OneChildren'sPSAEarly HelpLeadNumberServicesFamily Foc Other us Date: Time: Parents informed?
-Yes / No (If No, state reason) Feedback given to?
-Pastoral team Teacher Child Person who recorded disclosure , Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services Full name: DSL Signature: Date:
+Time form received by DSL:

+Action taken by DSL:

+Referred to ?

+Attendance Lead Police Just One Number CADS PSA Early Help Family Focus Other

+Date: Time ə:

+Parents infor rmed?
+Yes / No (If No, st ate reason) )

+Feedback gi ven to?

+Pastoral team Teach er er Child Person who recor ] ded disclosure

+Further Actic e.g. School to i nily Support Proc ess, assessn nent by Children's S Services

+Full name: DSL Signatu Date: re: